JESchoett/JESchoett/README.md

 - Hi, I’m @JESchoett
-- I’m currently learning Html, CSS, JS, SQL
+- I’m currently learning Html, CSS, JS and SQL
 - Next on my List is Python

 Have a wunderful day